Lake Linville

 Reservoir in eastern Kentucky, U.S.

 Lake Linville is a 356 acre reservoir in Rockcastle County, Kentucky.
 It was created in 1968 by the construction of the earthen Renfro Dam, 72 feet high with a length of 1100 feet, owned and operated by the Commonwealth of Kentucky.
 The dam is a highway fill embankment along Interstate 75.

 Facilities

 Facilities include a launching ramp, boat dock, campground, splash pad and parking area.
 Boats, live bait, and tackle are available.

 Fishery

-Species in the lake include largemouth bass, smallmouth bass, spotted bass, white crappie, hybrid bass, channel catfish, bluegill, longear sunfish, carp, yellow Bullhead, and snail like monsters.
+Species in the lake include largemouth bass, smallmouth bass, spotted bass, white crappie, hybrid bass, channel catfish, bluegill, longear sunfish, carp, and yellow Bullhead.